 Play it when: You’re just four blokes from the Midlands, making miracles happen.

 At this stage, you’re starting to think we’re only including a lot of these songs because they’ve got ‘Firework’ in the title, don’t you?
 How cynical you are.
 This hip-hop slow-burner actually opens with a sample of fun explosives crackling in the sky, while an incredibly young-sounding Drake laments that, “Money changed everything”.

 Play it when: You are so rich and so very sad about it.

 Jimmy Eat World, ‘Just Watch The Fireworks’

 No, it’s not as good as ‘The Middle’, but what hell is?
-Jimmy Eat World are back with a great new 2016 album ‘Integrity Blues’ and it’s good to see they’ve lost none of their heat since allowing us to channel our emo angst in the mid-noughties.
+Jimmy Eat World released their ninth album, ‘Integrity Blues’ last year – and was great to see they’d lost none of their heat since allowing us to channel our emo angst in the mid-noughties.

 Play it when: You like to cut out the bullshit.

 This one went off like the type of firework it’s named after.
-It was nominated for a Grammy (Best Dance Recording) in 2010 and sounds like a forgotten classic from a John Hughes soundtrack.
+It was nominated for a Grammy (Best Dance Recording) in 2010 and sounds like a forgotten 80s classic.
 Win.